What you need to submit

 You have to compare the information requirements with the information gathered.
 You can then identify information gaps and consider how to generate any missing information.

 The information gaps can be filled by using different sources of information other than testing on vertebrate animals.
 You may use a variety of alternative methods such as (Q)SAR and in vitro tests.
 Grouping of substances and applying read-across are possible adaptations to information requirements.
-Tests on vertebrate animals should only be performed as a last resort.
+Tests on vertebrate animals are only to be performed as a last resort.

 Taking into account the information received, ECHA will examine the proposal and draft a decision in which it states whether it accepts or rejects the proposal, or requires modification to the conditions under which the test is carried out.